WHY CHOOSE THE ARMS FOUNDATION LEVEL ACCREDITATION PROGRAM (FLAP)?

 - Successfully applied learnt knowledge to a case study simulating a real life management experience.

 ARMS has developed a wide range of Foundation Level Accreditation Program (FLAP) modules.
-View all current modules in the ARMS Foundation Level Accreditation Program Guide.
+View all current modules in the ARMS Accreditation Program Policy manual.
 These consist of a mix of compulsory modules and elective modules.
 Modules may be taken as stand-alone units for professional development.

 To view the full foundation module descriptions, read more here.